sedukull/PlayerCoinAssignmentGameAlgorithm/README.md

 ** The final_output_assignment contains the final assignments for all rounds.

 #### Solution
-The solution and few testss were added under CointAssignment
+The solution and few testss were added under PlayerCoinAssignmentGameAlgorithm.py